What is Apple’s HealthKit?

 On the developer side of the equation, initially, Apple will be experimenting with different ways for developers to use data at different levels of permission, according to Waite:

-Second base is to migrate some of a user’s health data to Apple’s Cloud but under the control of the user.
+The second base is to migrate some of a user’s health data to Apple’s Cloud but under the control of the user.
 Fadaie believes a P2P solution would provide greater security for an equal user experience going forward:

 Based on the limited amount of information available, Apple’s view of eHealth is like a Dropbox for health-related information.
-Different apps can read/write to this “HealthBox” and Apple takes care of making the data available on user’s different devices.
+Different apps can read/write to this “HealthBox” and Apple takes care of making the data available on the user’s different devices.
 If Apple’s goal is to be a provider of such a service, a P2P solution can certainly help keep this data private without storing it on Apple’s cloud (even if the data is encrypted).
 This will be as usable but more private for users.

 Where PilotFish Might Fit In

-Third base is the integration of the medical profession into the data stream.
+The third base is the integration of the medical profession into the data stream.